-Warwickshire County Council administer the LGPS and provide Legal Services and, from 1 April 2016, Internal Audit services to the Group (previously Worcestershire County Council).
-West Midlands Police have previously administered the police pension schemes and provided payroll services to the Group; with effect from 1 April 2016, these services are provided by West Mercia Police and Worcestershire County Council respectively.
+Warwickshire County Council administer the LGPS and provide Legal Services and Internal Audit services to the Group.
+Worcestershire County Council provide payroll services to the Group and the administration of the police pension schemes is provided by Kier Business Services Limited.